 At Akita, we had a call only last week from a business in Sevenoaks, Kent, whose server had been compromised.
 Unfortunately for them, they had no proactive support in place and their systems were unmonitored.
-That, coupled with a weak password, gave a third party access to the server, who infected it with ransomware.
+That, coupled with a weak password, gave third party access to the server, which then infected it with ransomware.
 This software gradually encrypted their files over a period of months, meaning that their backup failed and eventually their server stopped.

 Unfortunately for them, by the time we had been called in it was too late – all the files had been heavily encrypted and the cost of deciphering would have been astronomical.
 In addition, their last useful backup was months old, meaning that they would have months of work to try to reproduce.